ayan-biswas0412/opencvstarter/README.md

-# opencvstarter
+# OpenCV
-Learning the opencv and contribute for computer vision
+Learning the opencv from very basic and contribute here for computer vision.